obstructive_sleep_apnea_dentist_Laguna_Hills

 • Have a loss of libido

-• Deal with nsomnia
+• Deal with insomnia

 • Have problems staying focused